Trains will skip some stations, plus there will be more police and employees in the system

 Beginning at 8 p.m., trains going into San Francisco from Dublin/Pleasanton and Fremont will not stop at Montgomery Street Station.
 However, those trains will make all other stops.
 If you’re headed to the San Francisco fireworks show on the Embarcadero, exit at Embarcadero Station.
 After the fireworks end around 12:20 a.m., return to Embarcadero station to catch trains bound for Dublin/Pleasanton and Fremont because those trains will not stop at Montgomery Street Station.

-Additional special event trains will also be standing by to carry you home during the busiest time after fireworks end.
+Additional "event" trains will also be standing by to carry you home during the busiest time after fireworks end.

 More Police and Employees in the System

-This New Year's Eve you'll see more police and BART employees in stations and on trains.
-As with last year, law enforcement personnel from other nearby departments will augment the police presence on BART.
+This New Year's Eve you'll see more police and BART employee in stations and on trains.
+Deputies from the San Francisco County Sheriff's Department will join BART officers to patrol the system.
+Additionally, Oakland Police, San Francisco Police, Alameda County and Contra Costa County Sheriff departments will augment the police presence on BART.
+BART hopes to have 150 to 200 police personnel, which would significantly increase the police presence BART typically has on New Year's Eve.
 In addition, BART administrative staff will join station agents in being the extra eyes and ears for the police throughout the evening.

 BART expects large crowds heading into and out of San Francisco on New Year's Eve.
 You can help keep BART running safely and smoothly by following these simple tips:

 - Buy a round-trip ticket before you start your trip and avoid long lines at ticket vending machines.
-You can also use the cash value, or BART's High Value discount, on the regional Clipper Card (http://www.clippercard.com/).
 BART will not be selling New Year's Eve flash passes this year.

 - As always, there is no eating, drinking or smoking in BART stations or on BART trains.